-- 7.4.2 Children in receipt of Pupil Premium who achieve the pass mark or above in the mid-term tests or whose score is up to 10% lower than the pass mark.
-Children in receipt of Pupil Premium are those who have been registered for free school meals at any point in the six years prior to sitting the mid-term tests.
-Documentary evidence to support such an application will be required from the current school or Local Authority before the child sits the mid-term tests.
+- 7.4.2 Children in receipt of income related Free School Meals or Pupil Premium who achieve the pass mark or above in the mid-term tests or whose score is up to 10% lower than the pass mark.
+Documentary evidence to support such an application will be required from the current school before the child sits the mid-term test.
 It is the parents/carers responsibility to ensure this documentary evidence is available.
-The School is not able to accept any late evidence received once the mid-term tests have taken place.
+The School is not able to accept any late evidence received once the mid-term test has taken place.
 The School reserves the right to withdraw the offer of a place if the offer has been made on the basis of an incorrect, fraudulent or misleading application. - 7.4.3 In order of highest score on the basis of the aggregate results of the tests described in 7.3 above. - 7.4.4 In the event of there being a tie for a place under the criterion in 7.4.3, places will be allocated according to proximity to WHSG, with those living nearest gaining the highest priority.
 Distances are measured in a straight line between the home address and the front door of the School using the GIS computer program referred to above (Section 5.2.4).
 In the case of a flat or apartment the distance is measured to a point within the footprint of the block. - 7.4.5 In the event of there being a tie for the final place because two or more applicants have the same score and live exactly equidistant from the School, the final place will be by random allocation, drawn by a person independent of the School in the presence of at least two witnesses. - 7.4.6 Entry into Years 10 and 11 is also dependent on there being a vacancy in the options groups for the candidate's chosen subjects.
 Account will be taken of the examination boards and syllabi the candidate has followed at her previous school.
 For those whose intended programme of study cannot be met and where the student does not wish to change subject choices, a place will not be offered. - 7.4.7 All waiting lists for Years 8 to 10 will be transferred to the next Year Group at the end of the academic year.
-The waiting list for Year 11 will be deleted at the end of the academic year. - 7.5 Candidates who sit the SET or the NWSSEE or any mid-term test and who are not deemed to be of selective ability will not be re-tested at any further time and will not be eligible for entrance to the school until the Sixth Form (subject to Section 9).
+The waiting list for Year 11 will be deleted at the end of the academic year. - 7.5 Candidates who sit the SET or the NWSSEE and who are not deemed to be of selective ability will not be re-tested until year 9 or year 10. - 7.6 Candidates who sit any mid-term test and who are not deemed to be of selective ability will not be re-tested at any further time and will not be eligible for entrance to the school until the Sixth Form (subject to Section 9).

-7.6 Parents/carers may request that their child is admitted outside of their normal age group.
+7.7 Parents/carers may request that their child is admitted outside of their normal age group.
 To do so, parents/carers will need to provide supporting documentation when submitting the mid-term application form to the London Borough of Sutton, specifying why admission out of normal year group is being requested.
 Decisions will be made on the basis of the circumstances of each case.